Jakub21/Tki-Wrapper/docs/packageGuide.md

     # When button is pressed function confirm() will be called
 ```

-Reading contents of input widgets and changing contents of outputs is made through
+Reading contents of input widgets and changing contents of outputs is done through
 `root`'s methods.
 In the code above you can see a button received a `onclick` function
 that will be called when it's pressed.
 Let's define this function now.